MithrilJS/mithril.js/docs/index.md

 If you are an experienced developer and want to know how Mithril compares to other frameworks, see the [framework comparison](framework-comparison.md) page.

-Mithril supports browsers all the way back to IE9, no polyfills required.
+Mithril supports IE11, Firefox ESR, and the last two versions of Firefox, Edge, Safari, and Chrome.
+No polyfills required.

 ---